 By exposing our students to all of these perspectives, we hope to train well-rounded, research-oriented clinical psychologists.
 Because we represent such a broad range of perspectives, students also have a range of options in terms of the kind of research that they can pursue.
 Furthermore, students have many rich alternative clinical opportunities in the Chicago area if they have other interests, including excellent practica and research placements in child and community settings.
 Child clinical settings that students have used occasionally include Northwestern's Children's Memorial Hospital, the Institute for Juvenile Research, Rogers Behavioral Health, Northshore university Health System Pediatric Neuropsychology Practicum and the University of Chicago's Department of Psychiatry.
 Options for additional coursework (electives) other than the required curriculum also exist, particularly after the first two years, thus allowing students to obtain additional training in related areas (e.g., neuroscience, cognitive psychology, social psychology, developmental psychology, human development, cross-cultural research in social and cognitive psychology).
-Students may also pursue research in these other areas if they so desire, and, indeed, a number of our students participate in research projects supervised by members of other programs in the department (primarily social and BBC).
+Students may also pursue research in these other areas if they so desire, and, indeed, a number of our students participate in research projects supervised by members of other programs in the department (primarily social and CAN).

 There are many aspects of our program that foster the development of an integrated view of theory, research, and practice.
 First, much of the required coursework in the first two years is aimed at this integration, although the balance between theory, research and practice varies from one course to another.
-For example, conceptual courses such as Personality Assessment/Psychometric Theory (405), Psychopathology (421-1 and 2), and Contemporary Psychotherapy (496) focus primarily upon theory and research but include some applications to clinical practice.
-The courses on Clinical Assessment (495) and the courses that comprise the first quarter of each of our five captive practica (412-1; 413-1; 414-1; 415-1; and 416-1), on the other hand, place more emphasis on practice, but also explore theoretical and research issues.
+For example, conceptual courses such as Personality Assessment/Psychometric Theory (405), Psychopathology (421), and Contemporary Psychotherapy (496) focus primarily upon theory and research but include some applications to clinical practice.
+The courses on Clinical Assessment (495) and the courses that comprise the first quarter of each of our six captive practica (412-1; 413-1; 414-1; 415-1, 416-1, and 417-1), on the other hand, place more emphasis on practice, but also explore theoretical and research issues.

-Second, as mentioned earlier, much of the clinical work students engage in through our five captive practica occurs in the context of clinical research.
-Moreover, to facilitate their clinical decision making, students collect data on a systematic basis with most, if not all, of their therapy cases in the four treatment practica (including the anxiety and panic treatment practicum in which students are required to conduct formal single-case designs).
+Second, as mentioned earlier, much of the clinical work students engage in through our six captive practica occurs in the context of clinical research.
 A number of the other practicum sites also provide exposure to work integrating research, theory and practice of clinical psychology in hospital settings.
 Within the practica at Northwestern Medical School, for example, some clinical supervisors are strong supporters of the scientist-practitioner approach.
 Thus, students are exposed to this perspective on an ongoing basis during their practicum training and emphasis is placed on the degree to which students have grasped the theoretical bases of their interventions.